DataDog/jmxfetch/tools/misbehaving-jmx-server/README.md

 ## HTTP Control Actions
 - POST `/cutNetwork` - Denies any requests to create a new socket (ie, no more connections will be 'accept'ed) and then closes existing TCP sockets
 - POST `/restoreNetwork` - Allows new sockets to be created
+- GET `/beans/:domain` - Retrieves a list of bean names that are currently registered under the given domain.
+The length of this array should be exactly the number of beans under that domain
+- POST `/beans/:domain` - Declares how many 4-attribute beans should exist with this domain.
+Beans will either be created or destroyed to reach the desired amount.
+Payload should be JSON with a single key: `numDesiredBeans`.

 ## Docker
 ```